 Where To Go in Bali

-I’ve plotted a route for where to go in Bali on the map below based on if you have time for a two to three week Bali itinerary.
+I’ve plotted a route for where to go in Bali on the map below based on if you only have time for a two to three week Bali itinerary.
+This route is good for the typical tourist route and will include what most people come here to experience.
 It includes visiting Kuta, Seminyak, Canggu, Ubud, Nusa Dua and Uluwatu.
-There are plently of other beautiful places to see in Bali too therefore I’ve included additional information on these as well below in case you have more time to explore.

-There are plenty of beautiful islands to explore as well with boats from Benoa Harbour making it easy and fast to get from Bali to Nusa Penida, Lembongan or the Gilis.
+There are plenty of beautiful islands to explore beyond Bali and with boats from Sanur or Padang Bai it’s easy and fast to get from Bali to Nusa Penida, Lombok or the Gilis.

-Click on any of the links for full details of that location, where to stay and how to get to the next destination.
+For extended content click on any of the links below for full details of that location, where to stay and how to get to the next destination.

 Route Duration: Two to Three Weeks (or just never leave like I did!)